markaelie/LUNETA/README.md

 # LUNETA
+Unity version 2018.4.27f1
 Used 3rd Party Tools
-PlayMaker 1.9.0.p12- used for finite state solotion (not included) Stan's Assets iOS Native 9.11/24 - used for App Store services (not included) Stan's Assets Android Native 9.10/24 - used for Play Store services (not included) iTween - used for animation (included)
+PlayMaker 1.9.0.p12- used for finite state solotion (not included) Stan's Assets iOS Native 9.11/24 - used for App Store services (not included) Stan's Assets Android Native 9.10/24 - used for Play Store services (not included) iTween 2.0.44 - used for animation (included)
-DOTween 1.2.235 - used for animation (included)
+DOTween 1.2.235 - used for animation (included) iOS Haptic by Alexander Hodge - used for iPhone's Haptic Effects (not included)

+4